Very Confusing Film Franchisesby nikolayyeriomin | created - 28 Jul 2018 | updated - 28 Jul 2018 | Public

 R | 95 min | Horror, Mystery, Thriller

-A group of camp counselors are stalked and murdered by an unknown assailant while trying to reopen a summer camp which, years before, was the site of a child's drowning.
+A group of camp counselors are stalked and murdered by an unknown assailant while trying to reopen a summer camp which was the site of a child's drowning and a grisly double murder years before.

 Completely unrelated to a previous horror movie known as Friday the 13th: The Orphan (1979), movie spawned numerous more or less straightworward sequels and a TV Series which, while officially a part of the franchise, never established the direct connection.
 Things started to get very confusing when 9th movie titled Jason Goes to Hell: The Final Friday (1993) not only cast actor John D. LeMay from the TV series as a differnt character, but also never explained how main antagonist reverted from the ending of the previous movie, while also adding a supernatural angle never before established and hinting at a crossover with another slasher franchise, Nightmare on Elm Street movies.
 Said crossover only happened after ten years and in the meantime, 10th movie was released, which, while seemingly continuing "Jason Goes to Hell", never mentions many of the aspects and rarely explains how Jason was able to escape Hell.
 2009's remake is set in its own continuity and mixes elements from most of the previous movies in the franchise.